mallabee/queue/readme.md

-Date updated: October 11, 2018.
+Date updated: February 21, 201.

 State: Still Active.

-Leaning on `illuminate/queue` version: 5.7.9
+Leaning on (including) `illuminate/queue` version: 5.7.27

 ## What?

-Framework agnostic background task queue management for Beanstalkd, SQS, Redis.
+Framework agnostic background task queue management for Beanstalkd, SQS.
 Easy to use in pure PHP, Symfony, Laravel, Yii2 projects.
 Based on illuminate/queue (Laravel Queues).

 A background task management using multiple drivers with ability to register custom drivers.